$252.6 million winning Powerball ticket sold in Ohio

-MACEDONIA, Ohio — Someone in Ohio went to bed $252.6 million richer, before taxes, after hitting the Powerball jackpot Wednesday night.
+MACEDONIA, Ohio — Someone in Ohio went to bed $252.6 million richer, before taxes, after hitting the Powerball jackpot.

 The winner can choose the cash option of $134.7 million.

-This follows back-to-back Mega Millions jackpots being won on Friday ($483 million) and Monday ($20 million).
+This follows back-to-back Mega Millions jackpots being won on Friday of $483 million and Monday of $20 million.
 Both winning tickets were sold in New York.

 The winning numbers were: 4-11-21-38-64; Powerball: 11.
 Power Play: 3x.